mratsim/Arraymancer/Design_document.md

 Perf note: from a perf point of view, (integer ?) dot product is vectorized on CPU and GPU, the stride seq will stay in cache, so perf is probably bounded by the non-contiguous memory access.
 Moving a pointer sometimes by x, sometimes by y, sometimes the other way would also be bounded by memory access (provided a correct and probably cumber some implementation)

 ### Shallow-copy by default:
+Rejected until benchmarked otherwise.

 `data` is currently stored in a "seq" that always deep copy on var assignement.
 It doesn't copy on let assignement.

+If slicing shallow-copies by default like Numpy there is a risk of modifying the original array by mistake.
+Since Nim is compiled we can hope that the compiler detects cases where original tensor is not reused and moves instead of copying.
+Excellent read on value semantics vs reference semantics: https://akrzemi1.wordpress.com/2012/02/03/value-semantics/, https://juanchopanzacpp.wordpress.com/2014/05/11/want-speed-dont-always-pass-by-value/ and https://definedbehavior.blogspot.fr/2011/08/value-semantics-copy-elision.html.
+Nim in-depth discussion: https://forum.nim-lang.org/t/2665/1.

 References: [Copy semantics](https://forum.nim-lang.org/t/1793/5) "Parameter passing doesn't copy, var x = foo() doesn't copy but moves let x = y doesn't copy but moves, var x = y does copy but I can use shallowCopy instead of = for that."

-As such using seq is far easier than implementing my own shallowCopy / refcounting code which would introduce the following questions:
+Also using seq is far easier than implementing my own shallowCopy / refcounting code which would introduce the following questions:
 - How to make sure we can modify in-place if shallow copy is allowed or a ref seq/object is used?
 - To avoid reference counting, would it be better to always copy-on-write, in that case wouldn't it be better to pay the cost upfront on assignment?
 - How hard will it be to maintain Arraymancer and avoid bugs because a copy-on-write was missed.